aydinaghali/Eul/README.md

 ﻿# Welcome to Eul
 Eul is an esoteric programming language.
-It has been desinged to be short and percise.
+It has been desinged to be short and precise.
 It is a stack-based language.

 # Naming
 Eul's name comes from words "eu", meaning "good" in latin, and "l", contraction of word "language".
 It means "good language".